Contact the International Orientation Team

 Admitted international students should follow these steps in order to pay the SEVIS fee and apply for a U.S. student visa.
 We do not recommend that you pay the SEVIS fee until you have confirmed you are able to schedule a visa appointment at the nearest U.S. Consulate or Embassy.

-Can I arrive after the start of classes if I receive a student visa after August 12th?
+Can I arrive late if I receive a student visa after the start of classes?
 Accordion Closed

 When can I move into my NAU residence hall?
 Accordion Closed